European perspective: How hospitals should be approaching GDPR compliance

 As for American hospitals, when asked what steps U.S. providers should be taking to ensure GDPR readiness, Benthin emphasized first that it's a legal text that must be closely analyzed in order to learn of industry-specific requirements.

 GDPR "demands on the one hand that companies know their processes and responsibilities," he said.
 "On the other hand structures are needed to work on a common process landscape."
 Templates are available for process documentation, he noted, suggesting that hospitals take advantage of them to help with basic documentation.

-"Many large health care provider lack an exact overview of their processes and the software systems used for them," said Benthin.
+"Many large healthcare providers lack an exact overview of their processes and the software systems used for them," Benthin explained.
 "In addition, structures – and often also technical options – for correcting, locking and/or deleting data in IT systems are missing."

 All of those are required by the law.
-So he suggested healthcare organizations "set up a process and data map, establish a data management team" to help manage some of those demands.
+So he suggested healthcare organizations "set up a process and data map and establish a data management team" to help manage some of those demands.

 "For GDPR readiness, it is quite essential to work on a common process landscape," Gocke explained.
 "Templates should be developed in order to achieve a consistent process documentation, and a good life cycle management should be established to keep the documentation and the technical measures derived from it up to date at all times."